Lake Michigan–Huron

-Lake Michigan–Huron (also Huron–Michigan) is the body of water combining both Lake Michigan and Lake Huron, which are joined through the 5 mi, 295 feet, open-water Straits of Mackinac.
+Lake Michigan–Huron (also Huron–Michigan) is the body of water combining Lake Michigan and Lake Huron, which are joined through the 5 mi, 295 feet, open-water Straits of Mackinac.
 Huron and Michigan are hydrologically a single lake because the flow of water through the straits keeps their water levels in overall equilibrium.
 Although the flow is generally eastward, the water moves in either direction depending on local conditions.
 Combined, Lake Michigan–Huron is the largest freshwater lake by area in the world.
 Lake Superior is larger than either individually, so it is counted as the largest of the Great Lakes when Lake Michigan and Lake Huron are considered separately.

 Geologic history

 During the last ice age, the sizes and connectivity of the two lake basins varied dramatically over time.
 Sequential advances and retreats of the Laurentian ice sheet repeatedly opened and dammed various possible outlets from the area, as well as providing dramatically varying amounts of meltwater to the system.
 Numerous proglacial lakes formed in various places and configurations as the ice sheet advanced and retreated.
 At various times, what is now Michigan–Huron was clearly separated into two or more lakes, and at other times was part of a single, deeper lake.

 Around 9,000 years BC, as the ice sheet retreated, the modern Lakes Huron, Michigan, and much of Superior, were a single lake known to geologists as Lake Algonquin.
 Ice sheets dammed Lake Algonquin to the northeast.
 Before that, Lake Chicago occupied the southern tip of the Lake Michigan basin, at the southern end of the ice sheet.
 Lake Algonquin and Lake Chicago both drained south into the Mississippi River watershed.
 Around 9,500 years ago, new pathways draining the system to the east were opened by the retreat of the ice, and proglacial Lake Stanley (precursor of Lake Huron) was separated from proglacial Lake Chippewa (precursor of Lake Michigan), with Lake Chippewa at a slightly higher level.
 They were connected by the now-submerged Mackinac Channel, which discharged into Lake Stanley over Mackinac Falls.
 Ongoing warping of the land by post-glacial rebound due to the retreat of the glacial ice continued to modify the drainage structure of the region, allowing the reunification of all three basins (Superior, Michigan, and Huron) as the Nipissing Great Lakes.
 This arrangement was probably stable for more than 1,000 years, ending only when lake outlets other than the St. Clair River were cut off around 4,000 years ago.
 The current configuration of the lakes reflects the latest step in a long history of their post-glacial evolution.